auth0/docs/articles/extensions/deploy-cli/index.md

 - Email Templates and Provider
 - Guardian Settings

- You can export the data to a predefined directory structure or a YAML configuration file.
-It can be called programmatically.
+You can export the data to a predefined [directory structure](/extensions/deploy-cli/guides/import-export-directory-structure) or a [YAML configuration file](/extensions/deploy-cli/guides/import-export-yaml-file).
+You can call the tool [programmatically](/extensions/deploy-cli/guides/call-deploy-cli-programmatically).
 You can also use the tool to replace environment variables.

 ::: warning
 This tool can be destructive to your Auth0 tenant.
 Please ensure you have read the documentation and tested the tool on a development tenant before using it in production.